rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{wallet_transfer}
 \end{figure}

-A second and more user-friendly away to send money is through the already existing chat app PeerChat.
+A second and more user-friendly way to send money is through the already existing chat app PeerChat.
 PeerChat allows users to add each other as contacts and then uses IPv8 to send public key addressed messages.
 Instead of reimplementing contact management, we added EuroToken payments to PeerChat.
 The